telerik/blazor-docs/components/grid/state.md

 ````

 ### Save and Load Grid State in a WebAssembly application
-This [knowledge base article]({%slug grid-kb-save-state-in-webassembly%}) shows one way to store the `Grid` state - through a custom controller.
-You can also store it in the Browser's Local Storage.
+This [knowledge base article]({%slug grid-kb-save-state-in-webassembly%}) shows the ways to store the `Grid` state in a WASM project - through a custom controller and LocalStorage service.

 ### Set Grid Options Through State